 - Who are my competitors online?

-The answers will help us to determine the search intent of your audience and how you can use keyphrases to bring them to your site via Google Ads or organically.
+The answers will help us determine your audience’s search intent and how you can use key phrases to bring them to your site via Google Ads or organically.

 Types of search intent

 User search intent is broken down into three different types:

 Navigational – these queries are keyword searches for a specific website or webpage.
 Navigational queries often relate to brand terms and can affect all buying cycle stages.